HenryLoenwind/esphome-docs/components/sensor/zyaura.rst

     :align: center
     :width: 80.0%

-    ZyAura ZGm053U connection diagram (1 - empty, 2 - clock, 3 - data, 4 - GND).
+    ZyAura ZGm053U connection diagram (1 - +5V (not populated), 2 - clock, 3 - data, 4 - GND).
 In some other models the clock and data pins are swapped.

 .. code-block:: yaml